 At The Law Offices of Richard Ansara, our Fort Lauderdale spinal cord injury attorneys recognize that legal action is often the last thought on someone’s mind after such an enormous blow.
 There is a huge amount of physical and emotional strain that results from such an injury.
 In cases where spinal cord injuries result in death, the loss of a loved one can in itself be crippling.
 But we also recognize that costs associated with such a catastrophic injury are colossal.
 Our goal is to help individuals and families rebuild their lives by securing compensation for:

 - Medical expenses, including surgeries, ongoing therapies, in-home care/ assisted living, medication and counseling;

 - Wages lost due to inability to work during recovery period;

 - Future lost income, resulting from the inability to return to the same capacity of work;

 - Emotional/ mental anguish;

 - Loss of consortium or companionship (suffered by spouse, children or parents).

-Improving your chances of winning this kind of compensation, whether through settlement or via trial, means consulting with an experienced injury lawyer as soon as possible.Spinal Cord Injuries in Florida
+Improving your chances of winning this kind of compensation, whether through settlement or via trial, means consulting with an experienced spinal cord injury lawyer in the Fort Lauderdale area as soon as possible.Spinal Cord Injuries in Florida

 While spinal cord injuries in Florida are nothing new, they are an increasing issue here.
 The National Spinal Cord Injury Center reports there were 802 spinal cord injuries in the Sunshine State in 2015.
 By 2030, we can expect about 960 new spinal cord injuries in this state each year.